What You Should Know about Anxiety and Cold Weather

 3. Find activities you can enjoy during the winter.
 Though your favorite outdoor activities may not be available to you, try to find another hobby or activity you can enjoy despite the cold weather.

 Finally, don’t just dismiss your symptoms.
 If you have persistent depression or anxiety during the winter, seek help.
 Speak to your doctor or visit major depressive disorder treatment centers in your area.
-Contact Kinder in the Keys Treatment Center if you’re in need of help or treatment for your SAD.
+Contact Kinder in the Keys if you’re in need of help or treatment for your trauma, anxiety, depression, or PTSD.